2024 Solar Incentives Guide for Watertown, CT - Tax Credits & Rebates

 Federal Solar Incentives

 Federal incentives are the type of incentives that you are most likely to have heard of.
-You might have heard of the Federal Solar Investment Tax Credit, or ITC.
-This incentive is a tax credit equal to a specified percentage of the money you spend on your solar system.
+One of the incentives many people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
+The ITC is a tax credit for a predetermined percentage of your solar system's cost.

-The ITC can be applied to solar systems installed after January 1, 2006, and lets you deduct from your taxes a percentage of the total cost of solar panels, equipment, labor and accessories.
-You can receive this credit for a solar panel system installed on a primary or secondary residence that you own in the United States.
+The ITC applies towards solar systems installed after January 1, 2006, and lets you deduct from your taxes a percentage of the total cost of solar panels, labor, accessories and equipment.
+This credit can apply towards a solar panel system installed on a primary or secondary residence that you own in the United States.
 Originally, you could claim 30% of the total cost, although certain projects may qualify for only 26%, depending on the details.
-There is no maximum amount you can claim.
+There is no maximum claim amount.

 State & Local Solar Incentives